SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 2. Download SAMMI

 We recommend selecting **64bits release**.
-SAMMI 2022.5.0 will be the final release that has 32-bit (x86) support.
+SAMMI 2022.5.0 is the final release that has 32-bit (x86) support.

 <a href="https://sammisolutions.itch.io/sammi"><button type="button" class="btn btn-primary mt-1">Download SAMMI</button></a>